Advanced Analytics

 Ready to Analyze

-Choose a target (Y) and predictors (X), then run the model.
-You’ll get robust inference, diagnostics, plots, coefficient tables, VIF, and ANOVA.
+Choose a target (Y), select a model type, optionally add predictors (X), then run the model.
+You’ll get fit metrics, forecast checks, diagnostics, plots, coefficient tables, VIF, and ANOVA when applicable.

 Tip: If diagnostics flag heteroskedasticity or autocorrelation, prefer robust (HC) or HAC (Newey–West) standard errors when interpreting p-values and confidence intervals.